Mod $p$ sheaves on Witt flags

 Next, we show that (2) implies $X$ is equidimensional.
-A straightforward argument using the Artin--Schreier sequence as above shows that if $Y$ is Cohen--Macaulay, irreducible, and of finite-type over $k$, then $\bbF_p[\dim Y] \in D_c^b(Y, \bbF_p)$ is perverse.
-Now let $X_0$ be a deperfection of $X$ by a finite-type $k$-scheme, which we may assume is reduced.
+A straightforward argument using the Artin--Schreier sequence as above shows that if $Y$ is Cohen--Macaulay, irreducible, and of finite type over $k$, then $\bbF_p[\dim Y] \in D_c^b(Y, \bbF_p)$ is perverse.
+Now let $X_0$ be a deperfection of $X$ by a finite type $k$-scheme, which we may assume is reduced.
 Since $X_0$ is of finite type over the perfect field $k$, we may let $Y$ be a smooth dense open subscheme of $X_0$, so the perversity of $\bbF_p[\dim Y]$ implies that $X_0$ is equidimensional.

 To show that (2) implies (1), we proceed by descending induction on $\dim \overline{\{x\}}$.
 By Lemma \ref{lemm--loccohstrict}, it suffices to show the strict henselization $(R, \mathfrak{m})$ of the local ring at $x$ satisfies $H^i_{\mathfrak{m}}(R) = 0$ for $i < d:= \dim R = \dim X - \dim \overline{\{x\}}$, and we may assume the punctured spectrum of $(R, \mathfrak{m})$ is Cohen--Macaulay.
 By Lemma \ref{lemm--invariance} the hypotheses of Proposition \ref{lemm--punctureCM} are satisfied, so we are reduced to checking that $H^i_{\mathfrak{m}}(R)$ has trivial $\varphi$-invariants for $i < d$.
 But this condition follows from induction and the long exact sequence obtained from applying $R\Gamma_{\{ \mathfrak{m}\}}$ to the Artin--Schreier sequence \eqref{eq--AS}, together with the perversity of $\bbF_p[\dim X]$. \end{proof}